kasper-piskorski/docs/pages/documentation/3-graql/graql-cheatsheet.md

 Graql is the declarative query language for Grakn.
 The key principles and capabilities of Graql are as follows:

-* Graql is a pattern matching language that can search and modify a Grakn graph.
+* Graql is a pattern matching language that can search and modify a graph in Grakn.
 * Graql operates on concepts and relations between them.
 * Graql will automatically execute the query in an efficient fashion, taking advantage of existing indexes.